Tom-H2/FEND-my-app-countering-carbon/README.md

 ## Supported Browsers

-By default, the generated project supports all modern browsers.<br>
+By default, the generated project supports all modern browsers.
-Support for Internet Explorer 9, 10, and 11 requires